-Courses for your degree or certificate in Accounting
+Your degree or certificate plan: Accounting

 To earn your bachelor's degree with an Accounting major, you'll complete:

 - Courses for your Accounting major, listed below

 - Real-world, applied learning to build your resume: an internship (if you choose), and on-site, workplace "stretch" career development projects

 - Core liberal arts courses for your bachelor of science or bachelor of arts degree